EDVTAZ/BProtoHW/docs/docs.md

 ## `server.py`

 `ThreadedTCPRequestHandler` class is responsible for handling client requests.
 A new instance of this class is created automatically every time a new client connects.
 The new instance listens for incoming messages and handles them in accordance to their type.
-The secure connection is inited with initConn and initKey messages and if that is successful all subsequent messages are checked as specified and the ones that pass and need to be forwarded are broadcasted to the correct users.
+The secure connection is initiated with initConn and initKey messages and if that is successful all subsequent messages are checked as specified and the ones that pass and need to be forwarded are broadcasted to the correct users.

 - The `run` function loads the storage and the server certificates.
 Starts a TCP server, that automatically spawns a new thread for every incoming connection.
 - The `setup` function initilizes the current user's Session object, and stores it in the session storage (containing the current connections).